zenobi-us/zenobi-us/content/posts/2024-03-01-security-scanning.md

 - is rule based
 - 👍 command line tool
 - 👍 scans against a baseline
-- 👍 reports are uploadable. json, csv, junit, sarif
+- 👍 reports are able to be uploaded. json, csv, junit, sarif
 - 👍 can be used in pre-commit hooks against a baseline
 - 👍 can scan all commits, a range of commits or fs files
 - 👍 fairly extensive configuration